Statistical inference for a stochastic partial differential equation related to an ecological niche: Stochastic model

-Observe that the coefficients of the SDE \eqref{eq:OU-Fourier} are scalar, this simplifies the calculations of the expectation and the second moment.
-In addition, we have a strong solution for each $u_k$ given by (see \cite{iacus2008simulation}, \cite{oksendal2013stochastic} for instance)
+Observe that the coefficients of the SDE \eqref{eq:OU-Fourier} are scalar, simplifying the calculations of the expectation and the second moment.
+In addition, we have a strong solution for each $u_k$ given by (see Ref.~\refcite{iacus2008simulation}, Ref.~\refcite{oksendal2013stochastic} for instance)

 It is not difficult to get the first two moments: